 Why this programme?

-The Master Programme in Applied Biotechnology gives you theoretical as well as hands-on knowledge in the areas of molecular biology, structural biology and biotechnology.
-You can also extend your studies in the areas of protein engineering, synthetic biology and molecular biotechnology for renewable energy.
+The Master's Programme in Applied Biotechnology gives you theoretical as well as hands-on knowledge in the areas of molecular biology, structural biology and biotechnology.
+You can also extend your studies in the areas of protein engineering and synthetic biology.

 Thanks to courses in project management, marketing and entrepreneurship, you will also gain insight into business management and learn how projects are planned and carried out in the biotechnology industry.
 One important element of the Master's programme is the Master's thesis, which allows students to specialise in their area of interest and can be conducted in both academia and industry.